×

 Many scientists believe something might awaken a latent viral infection, causing Bell’s palsy.
 If you’re worried or have just been ill, these might be potential causes.
 A prior physical trauma or even sleep deprivation might also play a role.
 Finally, an autoimmune disorder might potentially be a trigger.

 Bell’s palsy symptoms often appear rapidly and peak in severity within 48 to 72 hours.
 Some folks have only minor signs.
-Others are completely paralysed.
+Others are completely paralyzed.

-In three weeks, symptoms begin to improve gradually.
+Symptoms begin to improve gradually in three weeks.
 Within three months, up to 80% of patients entirely recover and exhibit no evidence of Bell’s palsy.

 The symptoms generally develop suddenly, and you could experience them as you wake up or try to drink or eat.

-Bell’s palsy is distinguished by a drooping look just on the side of the face and the incompetence to open or close the afflicted eye.
+Bell’s palsy is distinguished by a drooping look on the side of the face and the inability to open or close the afflicted eye.
 Bell’s palsy can damage your entire face in rare situations.

-Your surgeon will first undertake a medical examination to establish the amount of your face muscle weakness.
+Your surgeon will first undertake a medical examination to establish the extent of your facial muscle weakness.
 They’ll also ask you about your symptoms, such as when they started and when you initially noticed them.

-While there is no single lab test that your doctor uses to confirm that you have Bell’s palsy, your doctor can utilise a range of tests to aid in diagnosing Bell’s palsy.
+While there is no single lab test that your doctor uses to confirm that you have Bell’s palsy, your doctor can utilize a range of tests to aid in diagnosing Bell’s palsy.

 These tests can also help rule out other potential causes of facial paralysis, such as Guillain-Barré syndrome or Lyme disease.